Fully Automatic Data Labeling for Ultrasound Screen Detection: Introduction

 \subsection{Contributions}

-Building upon the concept in \cite{treivase2020screen} and the architecture in \cite{zhu2022multi}, we present a novel self-supervised strategy for screen detection and localization with the following contributions: (i) a method to generate self-annotated synthetic data, (ii) training a CNN with a multi-task loss to localize and detect the screen, (iii) evaluation in both synthetic and real data, and (iv) assessing the use of reconstructed images with a view classifier trained on standard transthoracic US images.
+Building upon the concept in \cite{treivase2020screen} and using the architecture in \cite{zhu2022multi}, we present a novel strategy for screen detection and localization with the following contributions: (i) a method to generate self-annotated synthetic data, (ii) training a CNN with a multi-task loss to localize and detect the screen, (iii) preliminary evaluation in both synthetic and real data, and (iv) exemplifying downstream use by using the reconstructed images with a view classifier trained on standard echo images.